civl-verifier/civl-verifier.github.io/doc.md

 But the introduction layer of each modified variable must match the introduction layer of the action.
 For example, `y` is introduced at layer 1 and thus can be modified by `set_y_to_x`.
 Calls to such an action are treated as occurring only at the lower layer of the action.
-Either this layer must be identical to either the disappearing layer of the caller or the disappearing layer of each modified variable.
+This layer must be identical to either the disappearing layer of the caller or the disappearing layer of each modified variable.

 Variable introduction and hiding create the possibility of two different programs at each layer, called the low program and the high program of the layer.
-The high program at layer n contains all the code of the low program at n together with calls to actions with mover types that introduce variables at layer n.
+The high program at layer n contains all the code of the low program at n together with calls to actions without mover types that introduce variables at layer n.
 Neither the low nor the high program at layer n contains the variables hidden at n.
 The variables introduced at layer n and the actions that introduce them are present in the high program but not the low program at layer n.